Menu

 Clicking on a webpage with an arrow pointing to a dollar.

 CPC, similar to the pay-per-click advertising model, uses a bidding system.
 Within this system, advertisers bid on keywords that are relevant to their product or service.
-When these keywords are searched for by customers, the ad for your product or service will then show up on the results page.
+When a search term matching those keywords is entered by your target audience, your ad appears on the search engine results page, competing for valuable advertising space.

 At this point in time, the advertiser has not yet paid for any service.
-The payment is taken when the ad is clicked and your page is viewed.
-It is calculated by dividing the total number of clicks from the total cost of an ad.
+The actual cost is taken when the ad is clicked, and your page is viewed.
+It is calculated by dividing the total number of clicks by the total cost of an ad.

 The cost per click is dependent on a number of factors, this includes: your ad's quality score, your bid amount and the competition.
 (CPC links to the number of competitors you are bidding against as well as how high they are willing to bid).

-In order to get the most out of your CPC, it is important to write compelling ads, select the correct keywords and optimize your landing pages.
+In order to get the most out of your CPC, it is important to write compelling ads, select the relevant keywords and optimise your landing pages to improve conversion rate.

 Finding a Keyword’s Cost Per Click